Our key policies, waste data and details of our material issues can be found in our Sustainability Reporting Centre.

 More than two-thirds of our manufacturing waste is from biological sources (such as sludge from wastewater and inedible food waste).
-Where this waste is unavoidable, we look to extract value from these streams by finding reuse opportunities (animal feed or bio-material processing), or recycling and recovering into new products (such as biogas capture via anaerobic digestion or composting back to agriculture use).
-See Tackling food waste for more on how we’re recovering food waste in our factories.
+Where this waste is unavoidable, we look to extract value from these streams by finding reuse opportunities (such as animal feed), or recycling and recovering into new products (such as biogas capture via anaerobic digestion or composting back to agriculture use).
+See for more on how we’re recovering food waste in our factories.

 Other forms of non-hazardous waste streams generated include raw materials and product materials (plastics, cardboard, paper and packaging waste).
-Technically we look to improve our recycling and recovery rates of these materials – which accounted for 96% of total waste in 2021.
-Much of this process occurs on site, in partnership with recyclers, or in our very own recycling centres.
+Technically we look to improve our recycling and recovery rates of these materials – which accounted for 96% of total waste in 2022.
+Much of this process occurs on site or, in partnership with recyclers.

 Keeping non-hazardous waste out of landfill